-SES as a principle opposes all omnibus resolution relating to issue of securities.
-However, in case of omnibus approval for follow on/Further Public Issue (FPO), as resolution for FPOs is monitored by SEBI, SES will generally recommend voting FOR such resolutions unless any other governance issues are noticed.
+In case of omnibus approval for follow on/ Further Public Issue (FPO), as resolution for FPOs is monitored by SEBI, SES will generally recommend voting FOR such resolutions unless any other governance issues are noticed.
 Further, SES expects the Company to disclose adequate rationale for raising capital and the potential change in the shareholding pattern of the Company post the issue.